0xTanvir/Campaign/README.md

 ------------ | ------------- | -------------
-inventor | address | Address of the person who is managing the campaign / inventor of the idea minContribution | uint | Minimum donation required to be considered a contributor or 'approver' approvers | address[] | List of addresses for every person who has donated money requests | [Request[]](#link01) | List of request that inventor has created
+inventor | address | Address of the person who is managing the campaign / inventor of the idea minContribution | uint | Minimum donation required to be considered a contributor or 'approver' approvers | mapping | List of addresses for every person who has donated money requests | [Request[]](#link01) | List of request that inventor has created